Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-5-upgrade.md

 ### The Best Laid Schemas of Houyhnhnms and Men

-I challenged Ngngnhm to explain to me how Houyhnhnm systems dealt with code and data upgrade, because they were some of the hardest problems I had faced while working with Human computer systems.
+I challenged Ann to explain to me how Houyhnhnm systems dealt with code and data upgrade, because they were some of the hardest problems I had faced while working with Human computer systems.
-Ngnghm wasn't sure what I meant, or why whatever he suspected I meant would be particularly difficult.
+Ann wasn't sure what I meant, or why whatever she suspected I meant would be particularly difficult.
 That surprised me, so I started by stating that any software that survives long enough has to change its code as the software became obsolete, in a phenomenon humorously known as [_bitrot_](http://www.jargon.net/jargonfile/b/bitrot.html):